Jonty/scrobbleproxy/README.md

 Scrobbleproxy
 -------------

-A terrible Last.fm API 2.0 compatible server that scrobbling and full authentication.
+A terrible Last.fm API 2.0 compatible server that implements scrobbling and full authentication.
 Currently using mocked out local storage in sqlite.

 You'll want this in your hosts file for now:
 ````